SixteenThousand/Yona/README.md

 You can also see here why the `run` and `compile` commands are separate: the Go language can be run directly with `go run`, but it can also be compiled first.
 Having the commands be separate allows you to use go either way.

+You can also set a message to printed before & after running/compilation by setting `START_MSG` & `END_MSG` in the `run.sh` & `compile.sh`.

+`config.sh` sets other options; look at the default version of it in the configs directory for more information.